 The .243 achieved its early popularity by being suitable for both deer and varmints, and it’s still a great choice for that dual-purpose pursuit.
 Much like how the 6.5 Creedmoor with its faster twist killed the .260 Remington, the .243, with its ability to handle heavier bullets, ended its Remington 6mm counterpart.
 But that was back in the day.
 Modern mono-metal bullets thrive on velocity, and an 80-grain all-copper bullet will scream out of a .243 Winchester and seemingly electrocute deer.
 For those who still believe the .243 is not enough gun for deer, I’ll note that my wife took one to Africa and killed a gemsbok, a wildebeest, and an impala, with one shot each.
 She’s whacked a few deer with that same rifle, and none of them have attempted to crawl out of the freezer.

-- Lots of loads to choose from
+- Lots of loads to choose from and widely available

 - Needs a 22-inch barrel to take advantage of velocity potential